 College of Communication > Faculty & Staff > Faculty A-Z > Maria DeMoya

-De Moya holds a PhD in Mass Communication from the University of Florida, and a MA in Business and Economic Journalism from New York University, where she was a Fulbright scholar.
-She completed her BA in Mass Communication at Santo Domingo Catholic University, a private catholic university in the Dominican Republic, her home country.
+De Moya holds a PhD in mass communication from the University of Florida, and a MA in business and economic journalism from New York University, where she was a Fulbright scholar.
+She completed her BA in mass communication at Santo Domingo Catholic University, a private catholic university in the Dominican Republic.
+She was selected as a fellow with